-99. Sant'Ambrogio, supra note 74, at 1399.
+99. Sant' Ambrogio, supra note 74, at 1399.

-Of course, statutory deadlines will diminish an agency's discretion as its priorities necessarily change when Congress provides statutory deadlines.
-The Court's decision in Heckler v.
-Chaney expresses great concern for such discretion, making agency decisions not to bring enforcement actions presumptively unreviewable by courts.
-Such decisions are unsuitable for review because they involve "balancing a number of factors which are peculiarly within [agency] expertise," including how and when to use limited resources, and the agency's control over its substantive agenda and priorities.
-101 The TRAC test acknowledges similar concerns, including as its fourth factor "the effect of expediting delayed action on agency activities of a higher or competing priority."102 As a result, proponents of a powerful administrative state might find that concerns about impeding upon an agency's discretion to set its own agenda outweigh the benefits of compelling action in violation of a statutory mandate.
+involve "balancing a number of factors which are peculiarly within [agency] expertise," including how and when to use limited resources, and the agency's control over its substantive agenda and priorities.
+The TRAC test acknowledges similar concerns, including as its fourth factor "the effect of expediting delayed action on agency activities of a higher or competing priority."
+As a result, proponents of a powerful administrative state might find that concerns about impeding upon an agency's discretion to set its own agenda outweigh the benefits of compelling action in violation of a statutory mandate.

 The impact of compelling agencies to follow statutory mandates, however, does not exceed the amount that the Court has curbed agency discretion elsewhere.
 In Massachusetts v.
 EPA, the Court interpreted the Clean Air Act to require the EPA Administrator to regulate greenhouse gases upon a finding that they "endanger public health or welfare."
-This statutory mandate provided "a direction to exercise discretion within defined statutory limits," and "[t]o the extent that this constrains agency discretion to pursue other priorities . . . this is the congressional design."
-The decision not to bring an enforcement action, likened to prosecutorial discretion in Heckler, Total preserves a level of agency freedom or discretion within its statutory mandate.
-In contrast, a deadline is rightly viewed as part of the statutory mandate, structuring the bounds within which the agency can exercise discretion about other
+103 This statutory mandate provided "a direction to exercise discretion within defined statutory limits," and "[t]o the extent that this constrains agency discretion to pursue other priorities . . . this is the congressional design."
+The decision not to bring an enforcement action, likened to prosecutorial discretion in Heckler, preserves a level of agency freedom or discretion within its statutory mandate.
+In contrast, a deadline is rightly viewed as part of the statutory mandate, structuring the bounds within which the agency can exercise discretion about other matters.
+The Court has permitted such limits on discretion in Massachusetts v.
+EPA.
+As such, enforcing a clear mandate in the statute's text does not impermissibly interfere with agencies' autonomy, but merely gives effect to congressional boundaries of agency power.